Ambassador programme

 Verify

 We review your track record.
 Same criteria for everyone — including competitors.
-Your audience will wear this badge, so we look at who you've built.

 Represent